Social Logins & Embedded Wallets In Web3: Choosing A WaaS Provider

 • Debugging information: Do you have all the information you need to debug if needed?
 Example: in a scenario where a transaction fails, does the WaaS SDK provide detailed error logs to help identify the issue?

-• Useful and comprehensive guides: Do the docs contain straightforward, useful guides that you can use?
+• Useful and comprehensive guides: Do the docs contain straightforward, useful guides that you can rely on?
 Does the documentation offer a step-by-step guide on integrating the WaaS SDK, covering various blockchain networks?

 • Accessibility to answers: Is there a way for you to find the answers to the questions you may have (with examples) during your work?
 Is there a FAQ section or a community forum where issues from other users have been publicly and timely addressed by a team member?
 Does the FAQ section seem current and well-maintained?